paypal/paypal-here-sdk-ios-distribution/README.md

 * **Process Card-Present payments** — When you swipe a card through a PayPal Here swiper, card data is immediately encrypted.
 The encrypted package can be sent to PayPal alongside the transaction data for processing.

 Developers should use the PayPal Here SDK to get world-class payment process with extremely simple integration.
 Some of the main benefits include
-* **Low, transparent pricing:** Merchants pay just 2.7% per transaction (or 3.5% + $0.15 for keyed in transactions), including cards like American Express, with no additional hidden/monthly costs.
+* **Low, transparent pricing:** US Merchants pay just 2.7% per transaction (or 3.5% + $0.15 for keyed in transactions), including cards like American Express, with no additional hidden/monthly costs.
 * **Safety & Security:** PayPal's solution uses encrypted swipers, such that card data is never made available to merchants or anyone else.
 * **Live customer support:** Whenever you need support, we’re available to help with our customer support team.
 [Visit our website](https://www.paypal.com/webapps/mpp/credit-card-reader) for more information about PayPal Here.